Lawn tennis. Strawberries and cream. Sun hats. Pimm's. Add a well-organised queue to the mix and you’ve reached peak Brit.

 Thinking about sneaking to the front?
 SHAME ON YOU.
 And joke’s on you too, because such unbecoming behaviour is thwarted by the Queue Cards which are divvied out daily to each arrival to represent your exact placement in the queue.
 They'll only be given to bonafide humans, so don't rely on getting a friend to collect one for you.
 Queue Cards are dated, numbered and will be checked on entry to the Grounds.
 So straight to the back, please.

 Each day there are around 500 tickets each for No. 1 Court, No. 2 Court and the much-coveted Centre Court (except for the last four days on Centre Court, where tickets are only sold in advance).
-In addition, thousands of Grounds Passes are available daily, which gives you access to the unreserved seating and standing room areas on Courts No. 3-19.
+These are known as Show Court tickets.
+In addition, thousands of Grounds Passes are also available daily, which gives you access to the unreserved seating and standing room areas on Courts No. 3-18.

 So, what kind of queuer are you?

-Expect to be woken by a steward around 6am to dismantle your camping gear, drop it off at the left luggage facility (size restrictions apply, see below) and, this is possibly our favourite bit, “close up into a tighter formation” to allow for those mere early-morning queuers to join the queue behind you.
-Sissies.
+Expect to be woken by a steward around 6am to dismantle your camping gear, drop it off at the left luggage facility (there's a charge of £5 for overnight equipment) and, this is possibly our favourite bit, “close up into a tighter formation” to allow for those mere early-morning queuers to join the queue behind you.

 If camping isn’t your bag, then joining the queue by 5am-6am should still put you in good stead for some top-notch tickets.
 If you arrive at 6am there will be roughly an hour and a half of hanging around with the recently-roused campers before the stewards come along at 7.30am to issue wristbands to those who are queuing for those premium Show Court tickets.

-And if Murray's slogging it out in a five-setter with one of his adversaries, you can always pick a spot on
+And if an English player is slogging it out in a five-setter, you can always pick a spot on Murray Mound/Henman Hill, and cheer on from there.
+The turnstiles close at 8pm.

 Think doing things in person is so 1999?
 At 9am each day, several hundred Centre Court tickets go on sale via Ticketmaster at official Wimbledon prices for the next day’s games.
 It’s more of a gamble, you miss out on the great queuing experience and you’ll need hot fingers but oh, just imagine the smugness.
 Sign up here for more details.